nf-core/dualrnaseq/docs/usage.md

 ##### Host tRNA

 We have specified this parameter for users familiar with the [Gencode gene annotations](https://www.gencodegenes.org/).
-Their annotative files include lncRNAs, snoRNAs, rRNAs and other non coding genes except tRNAs. tRNAs are available in another gff file (predicted tRNA genes).
+Their annotative files include lncRNAs, snoRNAs, rRNAs and other non-coding genes except tRNAs. tRNAs are available in another gff file (predicted tRNA genes).
 The tRNA gff file looks a little different than the main annotation file, so we don't recommend adding other gff file in the tRNA gff file path place.

 ##### Warning!
 The nf-core/dualrnaseq pipeline does not support iGenomes